pgbarletta/locuaz/docs/source/tutorialsimple.rst

    to generate at least 1 *iteration* that improves the binding score is backed up (its folder is prefixed with ``bu_``) and is not included in the total number.
 So this will be the total number of successful epochs.
  * ``branches``: in principle, the number of iterations that will be created at each epoch.
-If we look at the workflow from :ref:`basicconcepts:Introduction`, it would be the 'width'.
+If we look at the workflow from :ref:`blocks:Introduction`, it would be the 'width'.
 This option depends on other option called ``constant_width``, see below for more info.
  * ``memory_size``: we want to prevent *locuaz* from mutating a position that was recently mutated, so we set this number to ``4``, this means that if position, say, ``128`` is mutated on epoch ``12``, then it won't be mutated again